- Description

 The blue-green lanceolate leaves end with a long, sharp terminal spine.
 Along the leaf margins are relatively large and woody and sometimes bi, tri, or even quad-cuspid, meaning they have two, three, or four tips on one tooth.

-The irregularly-shaped spines run together along the leaf margins giving them an undulating appearance, the spines give the plant its common name of the Saw Leaf Agave.
+The irregularly-shaped spines run together along the leaf margins giving them an undulating appearance, the spines give the plant its common name of the Sharks Tooth or Saw Leaf Agave.
 In Mexico it is known as Diente de Tiburón.
 (Sharks Tooth).
 One of the previous names of this plant, Agave carchariodonta, was in reference to the teeth (odonta) of the Great White Shark, Carcharodon carcharias.

 Agave xylonacantha is a large Agave that is native to central Mexico.
 It tolerates extreme heat and extreme drought and is also tolerant of a little frost.
 It can cope with temperatures as low as minus 3°C (20°F).